-Article 9: Source Reduction Baseline Report and Annual Reports recommends adding language specifying that compliance is measured in the one-year period covering the calendar year for each of the three phase-in dates.
+PRC section 42057(a) establishes phased-in source reduction requirements that take effect on January 1 of 2027, 2030, and 2032.
+However, there is no clarity in the statute or regulations as to how to measure compliance with these requirements.
+To afford appropriate time to implement these requirements and not begin counting compliance before they take effect, AMERIPEN recommends adding language specifying that compliance is measured in the one-year period covering the calendar year for each of the three phase-in dates.
 This will comply with the letter of the law and help prevent unnecessary removal of covered material from the market in the near future.
 Specifically, subdivision (d)(2)(A) can be amended as follows: "Percentage of reduction across all participant producers achieved during the applicable calendar year 2027, 2030, or 2032, respectively, based on producer source reduction reporting pertaining to calendar year 2027, 2030, and 2032, to determine the PRO's compliance with its source reduction plan and the requirements of subdivision (a) of section 42057 of the Public Resources Code."